 Supporting education and training in heritage conservation

-The Anna Plowden Trust (Registered charity no. 1072236) was set up in 1998 in memory of Anna Plowden CBE a leading conservator of her generation.
+The Anna Plowden Trust (Registered Charity No. 1072236) was set up in 1998 in memory of Anna Plowden CBE a leading conservator of her generation.
 The Trust began its work in 1999.
 Since then it has distributed over £500,000 in grants in support of conservation training, CPD and the conservation sector.

 - awarded over 200 bursaries to assist students to train as conservators by contributing towards their tuition fees;

 - made over 200 grants to working conservators to undertake continuing professional development (CPD) in the UK and overseas.
 Some of this has been in support of conservation teaching staff, thereby multiplying the impact of the training received;